 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these powders or supplements mentioned in this article as a possible solution to helping you with general respiratory health and ILD symptoms?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-Interstitial lung disease refers to a broad class of over 200 lung diseases that are marked by inflammation or scarring (fibrosis) of the lungs, making it difficult to get adequate oxygen.
-This not only causes fatigue, dry cough and shortness of breath, but it may even be life-threatening (x).
+Interstitial lung disease refers to a broad class of over 200 lung diseases marked by inflammation or scarring (fibrosis) of the lungs, making it difficult to get adequate oxygen.
+It not only causes fatigue, dry cough and shortness of breath, but it may even be life-threatening.

-ILD can be brought on by many different things.
-Exposure to chemicals, genetics and autoimmune conditions are some of the underlying causes.
-Oftentimes, though, no cause can be identified, in which case ILD is considered idiopathic.
+Many different things can bring on ILD.
+Exposure to chemicals, genetics, and autoimmune conditions are some of the underlying causes.
+Oftentimes, though, no cause applies, in which case ILD appears idiopathic — no known cause.

 Interstitial lung disease treatment depends on the cause and severity of the condition.
 Medications can help someone breathe more easily and slow down lung damage.
 In severe cases, however, doctors may recommend a lung transplant.
 In consultation with a healthcare professional, even dietary supplements can be part of an overall treatment strategy.
 It would help if you considered exercising and changing your lifestyle for the better.